kimdurante/Geospatial-Metadata-Toolkit/README.md

-# geoMetadata
+# Geospatial Metadata Toolkit

-Templates, XSLTs, Python scripts, and field specifications for working with geospatial metadata in ISO 19139 and 19110 formats.
+This toolkit contains templates, scripts, and other documentation for working with geospatial data and metadata

 ### XSLT